DoctorKhan/The-Social-Game-Book/src/20_part/130_the_great_suppression.md

-# The Great Suppression - How They Dismantled Human Wisdom
+# The Age of Atomization - How They Dismantled Human Wisdom

 ## The First Clue: The Missing Masters